iviteb/questions-and-answers/docs/README.md

 ### Declaring the app's blocks in your store theme

 Once the app is configured, place the `questions-and-answers` block in your Store Theme app.
+This block can be added to the product page template, which will show a list of questions and answers related to a specific product.

 ## Modus Operandi